 assessing one’s achievement in goals and reassessing one’s next steps.

 belief in one’s ability to succeed in accomplishing tasks or goals.

 How does the program work?

-Objective: Over the course of the 16-17 school year, freshmen will develop their knowledge, ability to apply, and cultivate the value of the Student Success Skills relative to achievement.
+Objective: Over the course of the 2019-2020 school year, Freshmen will develop their knowledge, ability to apply, and cultivate the value of the Student Success Skills relative to achievement.

-Student Skills: All departments will intentionally teach time management and one of the skills under the umbrella of goal setting.
+Student Skills: All departments will intentionally teach time management and one of the student success skills below.

 - English: Motivation

 - Religion: Self-Awareness

 - Social Studies: Goal Setting

 Additionally, Freshman Blast (August 15 & 16) and three Frosh Success Days are scheduled for October 17 & 18 and January 21-24 and April 1 & 2 .
 These days are intended to strengthen the student success skills through independent and group activities.
 The Frosh Success Days will take place during Catholic Faith 9 class in conjunciton with the School Counseling Team.